zaphoyd/wsperf/README.md

 # wsperf

-**wsperf** is a WebSocket load testing probe that can be used for load testing and performance benchmarking of WebSocket server:
+**wsperf** is a WebSocket load testing probe that can be used for load testing and performance benchmarking of WebSocket servers:

  * comes as a command line tool that builds on [WebSocket++](http://www.zaphoyd.com/websocketpp), a high-performance C++/ASIO based WebSocket library.
- * designed to work stand-alone or being controlled from **wstest**, which comes as part of the [Autobahn WebSocket testsuite](https://github.com/tavendo/AutobahnTestSuite).
+ * designed to work stand-alone or being controlled from **wstest**, which comes as part of the [Autobahn WebSocket testsuite](http://autobahn.ws/testsuite/).

 ## Description